getsynq/synq-dbt/Readme.md

 synq-dbt is command line tool that executes dbt and uploads dbt artifacts to [Synq](https://app.synq.io).

 **Note: synq-dbt is intended to be used for dbt running on Airflow or similar.
-If you're dbt Cloud customer, please contact Synq for setup instructions.**
+If you're a dbt Cloud customer, you can integrate you account within Synq by going to Settings -> Integrations -> Add Integration -> dbt Cloud.**

 # How does it work?